Student Response Systems in Large Active-Learning Classrooms

 By David Griffin

-For three different class cohorts between 2014 and 2017, students were asked to complete SRS quizzes 1-2 weeks before each of the three minor assessments.
+For three cohorts between 2014 and 2017, students completed SRS quizzes one to two weeks before each of the three minor assessments.
 The format of each quiz was as follows:

-• Students were asked to answer 10 multiple-choice questions using free SRS software on their laptop or smartphone.
+• Students answered 10 multiple-choice questions using free SRS software on a laptop or smartphone.

-• They were allowed to interact with other students and refer to notes as they wished, however the time constraints of the quiz limited this.
+• They could interact with other students and refer to notes, although the quiz time limits reduced how much they could do this.

-• Each question was presented for between 30 and 60 seconds only.
+• Each question was shown for 30 to 60 seconds.

-• The total quiz time including setup and login time was 20-30 minutes.
+• Total quiz time, including setup and login, was 20 to 30 minutes.

 • Student withdrawal from the course